tamascsaba/jsconf-2024-presentation/slides/slides.md

 <!--
 Let me quickly introduce myself.
-👨‍💻 I’m a frontend architect from Hungary 🇭🇺 with more than 10 years of experience, mostly I worked with angular projects, but nowdays I also work with react based technoligies.
-🏋️‍♀️ Outside of coding, I’ve been actively involved in competitive powerlifting and natual bodybuilding.
+👨‍💻 I’m a frontend architect from Hungary 🇭🇺 mostly I working with angular projects, I used lot of web based technoligies, like webcrypto or webassambly..., but today I don't want to talk about tis becouse, 🏋️‍♀️ Outside of coding, I’ve been actively involved in competitive powerlifting and natual bodybuilding.

-Powerlifting is the combination of the main bodybuilding excercises. (squat, deadlift and benchpress).
+If you don't know powerlifting is the combination of the main bodybuilding excercises. (squat, deadlift and benchpress).

 I can tell I have quite good competition results.
 I rank around the middle of the hungarian leaderboard, with 500kg total.

-I’m really passionate about any health related topic.
-I could talk about them for hours!
+So basicly I’m really passionate about any health related topic.
+I could talk about it for hours.
 -->

 ---

 # Why ligthning talk? ⚡️

-- It is a JavaScript conference, this topic is not so related to JS world, but I tried to add the maxium amount of developer content to it (dark slides).
+- It is a JavaScript conference, this topic is not so related to JS world.
+I hope that you will find them useful and you will be able inlcude some tips to your daly routine
-- I try to give you the most of the takeaways what I can
+- I try to collect lot if interesting information and studies to give you the most of the takeaways what I can
-- I would like to share my own experiances, how I was able to improve my life with some small changes.
-I hope you will like it. 🤗
+- I tried to add the maxium amount of developer content to it (follow dark slides).

 <!--
-But today it is "only" kightning talk, but why?
+But today it is "only" lightning talk, but why?
-Because this is a JavaScript conference, and I know not all of you are interested in the topic.
-But I’ve tried to collect lot of interesting statistics and information.
+Because this is a JavaScript conference, and I know not all of you are interested about fitness, but I hope you can benefit from them and inlcude some tips to your daly routine.

+I’ve tried to collect lot of interesting statistics and information.

 I would like to share my own experiances, how I was able to improve my life with some small changes.